MOHRE UAE Labour Law 2026: What Every Employee Should Know

 Life is unpredictable, and sometimes we lose a close family member when we least expect it.
 Don’t worry; the UAE labour law ensures that you get time to grieve without worrying about your job or the loss of annual leave days.
 For your understanding, here are the terms and conditions for compassionate leave:

-• 5 days of paid leave: You will get 5 days of paid leave in the event of the loss of a spouse.
+- 5 days of paid leave: You will get 5 days of paid leave in the event of the loss of a spouse, bereavement support.

-• Protected Leave Benefit: These days cannot be deducted from your annual leave.
+- Protected Leave Benefit: These days cannot be deducted from your annual leave, separate statutory rights.

-Important Note: You must provide the death certificate to the company to claim compassionate leave.
+Important Note: You must provide the death certificate to the company to claim compassionate leave, as official proof is required.

 Study Leave